Diocese of Santa Rosa in California: 1987 to present

 Pope John Paul II named Auxiliary Bishop John Steinbock from the Diocese of Orange as the third bishop of Santa Rosa in 1987.
 He became bishop of Fresno in 1991.
 To replace Steinbock, John Paul II appointed Auxiliary Bishop George Ziemann of Los Angeles.
 Ziemann submitted his resignation as bishop of Santa Rosa to the Vatican in 1999 after admitting a sexual relationship with a man and being sued by him.

 To replace Ziemann, John Paul II appointed Bishop Daniel F. Walsh of the Diocese of Las Vegas in 2000.
 In 2011, Bishop Robert F. Vasa from the Diocese of Baker was appointed as coadjutor bishop to assist Walsh.
-When Walsh retired later that year, Vasa automatically succeed him as bishop.
-As of 2023, Vasa is the current bishop of Santa Rosa.
+When Walsh retired later that year, Vasa succeed him as bishop.

+A massive wildfire in October 2017 partially destroyed Cardinal Newman High School and severely damaged Saint Rose Elementary School, both in Santa Rosa.
+In July 2019, Oscar Diaz, pastor of Resurrection Parish in Santa Rosa, admitted to stealing $95,000 from the parish.
+Although he was not prosecuted, the diocese permanently suspended Diaz from ministry.
 In March 2023, after facing nearly 200 sex abuse lawsuits, the diocese filed for Chapter 11 bankruptcy.

+The diocese in October 2025 put two properties for sale to bolter its finances in the wake of its bankruptcy declaration.
+The properties were mission churches that were not being used for masses.As of 2026, Vasa is the current bishop of Santa Rosa.

 Sex abuse

-Bishop Steinbock suspended youth minister Reverend Donald Kimball in 1990 after Kimball admitted to having sex with six girls.
-However, his actions did not become public until a 1997 lawsuit was filed against the diocese by four victims, both males and females.
+Bishop Steinbock suspended youth minister Donald Kimball in 1990 after Kimball admitted to having sex with six minors.
+However, his actions did not become public until a 1997 lawsuit was filed against the diocese by four victims.
 He was laicized in 2000.
-Kimball was convicted in 2002 of molesting a 13-year-old girl, but the conviction was overturned by the US Supreme Court in 2003.

-In 1996, Reverend Gary Timmons was convicted on charges of committing lewd or lascivious acts with children and sentenced to four years in prison.
+In 1996, the priest Gary Timmons was convicted on charges of committing lewd or lascivious acts with children and sentenced to four years in prison.
 Ever since the 1960s, the diocese had transferred Timmons to new parishes and then a summer camp whenever charges of child sexual abuse had been reported.

-Bishop Ziemann was sued for sexual battery and defamation in 1999 by Reverend Jorge Salas.
-Salas claimed that Ziemann forced him into a sexual relationship in return for not prosecuting him for his theft of funds from a parish.
-Ziemann denied the charges, but admitted to having a personal relationship with Salas.

-In August 2006, the Sonoma County, California, Sheriff's Office recommended criminal charges against Bishop Walsh for not reporting multiple child molestations by Reverend Francisco Ochoa.
-Ochoa had confessed sexual abuse crimes to Walsh.
-Walsh immediately suspended Ochoa but failed to report these crimes to police during the five-day time period mandated by law.
-This delay enabled Ochoa to flee to Mexico to avoid prosecution.

-The Sonoma County District Attorney's Office eventually approved a plea agreement for Walsh, which called for four months of counseling in lieu of prosecution.
-In 2007, the diocese settled a lawsuit by ten individuals who alleged being sexually abused by Ochoa.
-The diocese paid them a $5 million financial settlement, including $20,000 donated by Walsh himself.

-In 2019, Bishop Vasa published a list of 39 clergy connected with the diocese who had credible accusations of sexual abuse of minors.In March 2023, the Diocese of Santa Rosa filed for Chapter 11 bankruptcy amid numerous sex abuse cases.
+In 2019, Bishop Vasa published a list of 39 clergy connected with the diocese who had credible accusations of sexual abuse of minors.